Night Shift · Chapter 3

 "The computer gives you data," Patricia said.
 "The radio gives you the units.
 The phone gives you the connection.
 But the voice — your voice — is the only thing on the other end of the line that is human.
 Your voice is the only thing the caller hears that has a person behind it.
 Everything else is the system.
 You are not the system.
 You are the person in the system.
 And the person is the voice.
 And the voice must be the calmest thing the caller hears."

 The classroom curriculum was structured.
-Six months divided into modules, the modules building on each other the way a building's floors build on the foundation, each module adding a layer, each layer essential, the structure designed to take a person who had never answered a 911 call and produce, at the end, a person who could answer a 911 call with the competence and the composure that the call required.
+Six months divided into modules, each one designed to take a person who had never answered a 911 call and produce, at the end, a person who could answer with the competence and composure the call required.

 Module One: The Technology.
-Two weeks of the CAD system — Computer-Aided Dispatch, the software that was the dispatch floor's brain, the software that Delia would use at Console 7 to log calls and track units and enter data and generate the dispatch that sent help to the addresses.
-Two weeks of learning the screens — the three monitors, the center screen for the CAD, the left screen for the mapping system, the right screen for the phone system.
-Two weeks of learning the keyboard shortcuts, the function keys, the codes, the data entry protocols, the technology that would become transparent through practice, that would become the extension of the body's intention the way a musician's instrument becomes the extension of the musician's thought, the technology not thought about but thought through, the thinking and the doing unified by the repetition, the repetition the training's method, the method the thing.
+Two weeks of the CAD system — Computer-Aided Dispatch, the software Delia would use at Console 7 to log calls, track units, enter data, and generate the dispatch that sent help to addresses.
+Two weeks of screens: center for CAD, left for mapping, right for the phone system.
+Two weeks of keyboard shortcuts, function keys, codes, and data entry protocols, the technology that would become transparent through repetition.

 Module Two: The Protocol.
 Six weeks of the Emergency Medical Dispatch protocol — the EMD, the decision tree, the book with the color-coded tabs.
-Six weeks of learning the questions, the sequence, the determinant codes, the response levels.
-Six weeks of Patricia standing at the whiteboard drawing the tree, the trunk and the branches, the branches labeled with the questions: "Is the patient conscious?"
-"Is the patient breathing?" — the questions that would determine everything that followed, the questions that Delia would ask twelve thousand times over the next six years, the questions that would become her reflex, her instinct, her automatic response to the voice in the headset.
+Six weeks of questions, sequences, determinant codes, response levels.
+Six weeks of Patricia at the whiteboard drawing the tree, the branches labeled with the questions Delia would ask twelve thousand times over the next six years: "Is the patient conscious?"
+"Is the patient breathing?"

 Patricia taught the protocol with the combination of precision and compassion that the protocol itself embodied.
 She taught each call type — cardiac, respiratory, trauma, obstetric, pediatric — with the specificity that the type required, the specificity of the questions and the instructions and the pre-arrival care that the dispatcher would provide to the caller, the care that was the dispatcher's medical practice, the practice performed from a console through a phone line, the practice that connected the voice to the body through the caller's hands.